-Scottish Government budget to be published
+Scottish Government Budget to be published

 “We hope the Scottish Government will take the pragmatic decisions needed to protect private sector jobs and commercial investment, and prioritise economic growth.”

-The Scottish Greens – the SNP’s government partners – said the budget was one for “people and planet”.
+The Scottish Greens – the SNP’s Government partners – said the Budget is one for “people and planet”.

 “We are protecting people and planet from Westminster and asking those with the deepest pockets to pay more than those on lower incomes, allowing us to fund key services like our NHS.”